cekYc/gojo-lang-ide/README.md

 ---

-## Lisans
+## License
-Bu proje GNU GPLv3 lisansı ile lisanslanmıştır.
+This project is licensed under the GNU GPLv3 license.
 Copyright (c) 2025 cekYc

 *This project was developed for educational purposes.